 3 tablespoons mayonnaise

-1 cup cooked Brussels sprouts, thinly sliced, divided
+1 cup cooked Brussels sprouts, thinly sliced

-6 slices cooked bacon (optional), divided
+6 slices cooked bacon (optional)

-6 ounces thinly sliced cooked turkey breast, divided
+6 ounces thinly sliced cooked turkey breast

 Spread 1 heaping tablespoon of cranberry sauce on each of 2 slices of toast; set aside.
 Spread the mayonnaise on the remaining 4 slices of toast; set aside.

 Top each slice of cranberry sauce toast with 1/4 of the Brussels sprouts, followed by 1/4 of the bacon, then 1/4 of the turkey.
 Top each sandwich with another slice of toast, mayonnaise-side down.
-Spread the remaining cranberry sauce on the other side of the toasts.
+Spread the remaining cranberry sauce on the other side of the mayonnaise toasts.
 Top the cranberry sauce with the remaining Brussels sprouts, bacon, and turkey.
-Finish each sandwich with the last slice of toast, mayonnaise-side down.
+Finish each sandwich with the last slices of toast, mayonnaise-side down.